ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Intrusion refers to the ability of various parties to send unsolicited messages or cause denial of service for unrelated parties.

-If the resource owner is different from the end user, there is an opportunity for the end user to cause unsolicited messages to be sent to the resource owner if the system prompts the resource owner for consent when an end user attempts to access their data.
+If the resource owner is different from the end-user, there is an opportunity for the end-user to cause unsolicited messages to be sent to the resource owner if the system prompts the resource owner for consent when an end-user attempts to access their data.

 The format and contents of subject identifiers are intentionally not defined by GNAP.
 If the authorization server uses values for subject identifiers that are also identifiers for communication channels, (e.g. an email address or phone number), this opens up the possibility for a client to learn this information when it was not otherwise authorized to access this kind of data about the user.